Where to find a perfume batch code

 Perfume does not age like sunscreen or unstable skincare.
 A well-stored older bottle can be usable, while a heat-exposed newer bottle can smell damaged.

-Use the batch result to understand likely production timing, then judge storage, seller reliability, color shift, leakage, and scent condition.
+Use the batch result to understand likely production timing, then judge storage, seller reliability, color shift, leakage, sprayer condition, and scent profile.

 Buying from resale or marketplace listings